In This Article

 Narrative Therapy: In Narrative Therapy, the therapist helps clients to develop a new story or narrative about themselves in order to understand and identify values and skills.
 Once identified, those values and skills can be utilized to how they live their lives moving forward individually, as a couple, and as a family.

-Contextual Family Therapy: Contextual Family Therapy integrates the following into family therapy:
+Contextual Family Therapy: Contextual Family Therapy integrates the following individual and family dimensions into therapy:

 giving and taking